777388/GithubStoppedThis/README.md

 Trying stopping the processes, no luck on it working, though manually updating the github repository without the program still works.
 As in Code in Terminal still allows terminal updating repository

 ps -elf will show the running unhinged processes to kill, but killing them still has the problem up, again just still works in terminal, its just the sigint code which finds if anyone tries to hit ctrl+c to end the process or copy something down and updates the server.
 Might be an interesting aspect if you're gonna leave a server running in like a movie scenario, where the program seemingly is hacking everyone and the person there to stop the hack releases their own ip address or something onto a github server.

+How that would be possible is getting this to autorun if the login is made via SSH from any accounts not on the approved list, ip addresses not on the list, or any incontinuities that may occur, not sure if you could nohup the situation, which is a background service, haven't checked if background services in terminal could be doing sigint.